Focus: establishing boundaries with family members who request favours

 - Do not respond to the call and avoid the cousin until the client has been discharged.

 - Invite the cousin to attend the unit’s rounds to discuss discharge plans for the client.

 - Suggest the cousin contact the client directly to offer his support post-discharge.

 This case is related to both the Conflict of Interest (COI) and the Managing Client Information (MCI) practice standards and illustrates how a conflict of interest can be interconnected with other practice issues such as patient/client privacy.

-COI Practice Standard #2: Preventing Conflict of Interest (2016) states that “occupational therapists must maintain a relationship of trust and confidence by not taking advantage of his or her position, including access to privileged information or knowledge received in dealings with clients or organizations” (p.
+COI Practice Standard #2: Preventing Conflict of Interest states that the occupational therapist must “maintain a relationship of trust and confidence by not taking advantage of his or her position, including access to privileged information or knowledge received in dealings with clients or organizations” (p.
 17).
 As an occupational therapist on the unit, the occupational therapist has access to privileged confidential information.
 The occupational therapist must not use this information for her benefit or for the benefit of her family, in this case, her cousin.

 By suggesting that the cousin talk with the client and offer his support, the client is directly informed of the support available and is able to control if and/or how he accepts it.
 If interested, the client may choose to invite his friend to become more actively involved in discharge planning.

 The cousin is not seeking information from the occupational therapist in the capacity of a health care professional.
 By recommending the cousin access the e-record, the occupational therapist is encouraging a breach of the client’s privacy in an attempt to meet the interests of a family member.